Grumman C-2 Greyhound: Operational history

-Replacement
+Later service and replacement

 The Common Support Aircraft was once considered as a replacement for the C-2, but failed to materialize.
 The U.S. Navy was exploring a replacement for the C-2 in September 2009.
 Three options were suggested as replacements for the aging C-2s: a new batch of updated C-2s, a transport version of the Lockheed S-3 Viking, and the tilt-rotor Bell Boeing V-22 Osprey.

 The C-2 competed with the V-22 Osprey for use as the future COD aircraft.
 Northrop Grumman proposed modernizing the C-2 by installing the same wings, glass cockpit, and engines as the E-2D Advanced Hawkeye.
 Installing the Rolls-Royce T56-427A engines would cut fuel consumption by 13–15% with the same eight-bladed propeller, enabling take-offs with a 10000 lb payload in 125 F temperature and a range in excess of 1400 nmi; similar performance by the C-2A requires ambient temperatures at 70 F, with hotter weather requiring additional fuel, therefore reducing payload.
 Adopting the E-2D's cockpit would deliver a 10% savings on lifetime logistical support.
 One of the Greyhound's most important features is its internal volume of 860 cuft of cargo space.
 Northrop Grumman stated that their approach could cost far less than the V-22, including saving $120 million from C-2 and E-2D commonality.

 In February 2015, the Navy's FY 2016 budget confirmed the V-22's selection for the COD mission, replacing the C-2A.
-The Navy is to order 44 Ospreys, designated CMV-22B, with deliveries to start in 2020.
+The Navy ordered 44 Ospreys, designated CMV-22B, with deliveries that started in 2020.
 The C-2 was originally planned to be retired in 2027, but this was accelerated to 2024.
 The fleet is expected to be fully transitioned to the Osprey by 2028.

+In June 2026, the C-2 made its last carrier arrested landing onboard the USS Nimitz; the aircraft belonged to Fleet Logistics Support Squadron VRC-40, the last operational C-2 squadron.
+On 28 July 2026, the C-2 conducted its final flight from NAS Norfolk, Virginia to NAS Pensacola, Florida.
+Upon arrival to the naval air station, the C-2 was officially retired from service.
+The specific aircraft flown, registered as Bureau Number 162159, is to be displayed at the National Naval Aviation Museum in Pensacola, Florida.